zranger1/expander-universe/NOTES.md

-## NOTES
+## ExpanderVerse NOTES
-This is a power tool.
-Coding is required.
-It is not meant for absolute beginners.
-To use it successfully, you have to be comfortable with at least a little Processing programming, and know enough about electricity to wire all your lights together without setting things on fire.

 #### What's New
-b0.2.0 adds
+#####b0.3.0
+- fixes and improvements to automatic map building and coordinate normalization
+- added PBXTools static utility class, with helpful things like triangle(), wave() and square().
+More to come!
+- added drag and drop installer for Processing 4

+#####b0.2.0
-- extended dynamic range for APA102-class LEDs.
+- extended dynamic range for APA102-class LEDs. is now in and enabled by default.
 - per channel color correction API - lets you (at least try to) match whites across multiple LED types.
 - minor refactoring of channel creation for simplicity and consistency.

+#### A Word of Caution
+ExpanderVerse is a power tool.
+Coding is required.
+It is not meant for absolute beginners.
+To use it successfully, you have to be comfortable taking on at least a little Processing/Java programming, and know enough about electricity to wire all your lights together without setting things on fire.

 ### Wiring

+I have my development setup wired as described below under the 5v systems heading.

+**General Notes**

-I have my computer->LED system conficured up as described below.
-I have chosen to power the Output Expander from the USB port.
-If you do this, **DO NOT TRY TO POWER LEDS FROM THE EXPANDER.
-Be careful about this.
-You could kill your PC.**  Instead, hook the LEDs up to their own power supply and just be sure it has a common ground with the Output Expander so data transmission will work.
-If you're powering the Expander via USB **do not connect the +5v from the power supply to the Output expander in any way, shape or form.**
+If you choose to power the Output Expander from a USB port, be sure you **DO NOT TRY TO POWER LEDS FROM THE EXPANDER.
+Be super careful about this.
+You could damage your computer by drawing too much power.**

+Instead, hook the LEDs up to their own power supply andbe sure it has a common ground with the Output Expander so data transmission will work.
+If you're powering the Expander via USB **do not connect the +5v from your LED power supply to the Output expander in any way, shape or form.**
-**(5v systems)**

-With the "normal" Output Expander, you can't run enough power through the board to drive very many LEDs anyway.
-The pro version is a different matter.
-If you have one of these, and want to route power through the expander to keep wiring simple, I'd suggest leaving the power wire from the USB interface unconnected.
-You can then use your main power supply to power the Output Expander and the LEDs will get power from it.
+With the "normal" Pixelblaze Output Expander, you can only run enough power through the board to handle a few LEDs anyway.
+The "pro" version is a different matter.
+If you have one of these, and want to route power through the expander to keep wiring simple, I'd suggest **not** powering the expander board from USB.
+You can then use your main power supply to power the Output Expander and the LEDs can safely draw their power from that.

+**For 5v Systems**

 - Connect the power and ground wires from the USB interface to the Output Expander.
 Make sure the USB->Serial board is set up for 5v if it is switchable.
 - Connect the USB Interface's Tx line to the Output Expander's Rx line.